Wolfy76700/Wolfy76700.github.io/rules.md

 - You can switch characters if you lost the previous game, however the winner cannot switch characters
 - We recommend using the "Dojo" stage during online matches in order to minimize frame drops

-### Guilty Gear -STRIVE-
+### Them's Fightin' Herds

-- The tournament is played in a Best of 5 format
+- The tournament is played in a Best of 3 format
+- **Winners Finals, Losers Semis, Losers Finals and Grand Finals** are played in a Best of 5 format
 - All characters are allowed.
 DLC characters are banned for 8 days (CET) after their release
 - You can switch characters if you lost the previous game, however the winner cannot switch characters
-- Please use one of the following stages in order to minimize slowdowns: Seventh Heaven District, Lars Canyon, Council of Three

 ## ADDENDUM: